kufii/Audioshield-PlayMusic/README.md

 * **Search Uploaded**: `-up <search>`.
 This will return matching tracks you've uploaded.
 * **Search SoundCloud**: `-sc <search>`.
 This will fallback to the original SoundCloud Search.

+## Troubleshooting
+If you experience an issue where after selecting the song, the difficulty, stage, and shield selection starts looping try the following
+* Play music on your mobile device and try again
+* Replace node_modules/playmusic/play.js with the following, this is a temporary fix for iOS users while I wait for @jamon to upadate their npm package for the unofficial google music api: http://paste.ee/p/sBKNQ

 ## Uninstallation Instructions
 1. Uninstall Node.js through Windows Control Panel
 2. Delete the Audioshield-PlayMusic folder